Dissemination and Implementation

 With the Collaboratory trials, the leadership involved in the health systems where the intervention will be implemented has recognized the demand for the intervention to solve a particular problem.
 This will always be paramount and should be considered during the design phase of the trail.
 If the intervention is shown to be effective, several methods are planned to “make it happen.”

 We will discuss case examples in the remaining sections of this chapter.
-The trials described are in progress.
+Some of the trials described are in progress.
 As the implementation phase for each study evolves, there will likely be other lessons to share.

 - Dissemination and Implementation Frameworks